Cletusadodo/Terraform_projects/README.md

 Subnets: Public and private subnets for managing traffic flows and isolating resources.

-Internet Gateway (IGW): This resources allows public internet access from the VPC.
+Internet Gateway (IGW): This resources allows public internet access to the VPC.

 Route Tables (RT): This resource was configured for public and private subnets to route traffic appropriately.